The blue racer snake is large and extremely fast.

 We already mentioned the size of this non-venomous species, it is one of the largest snakes you will find in many areas.
 This makes it easy to differentiate this animal from smaller snakes.
 Not everyone may consider a snake to be beautiful, but we would pick the blue racer as one of the nicer-looking snakes of the United States.
 It does not have any intricate markings, just a uniform gray or bluish color that really pops against their smooth scales.
 The head is usually much darker than the rest of the body.
 The bellies of these snakes are a milky white color.

-That bluish tint seems to be most common and helps differentiate this species from similar slender snakes like the black rat snake, and subspecies like the southern black racer, and eastern racers.
+That bluish tint coloration seems to be most common and helps differentiate this species from similar slender snakes like the black rat snake, and subspecies like the southern black racer, and eastern racers.
+Some people may mix up this snake with a similar species, the North American racer (Coluber constrictor).
+The two have a similar appearance, but the North American racer is usually darker in coloration.

 Juvenile blue racers do have a slightly different appearance than the adults.
 They have subtle dark blotches or bars on their body.
 These eventually fade as the hatchlings grow and the animal becomes a more uniform color.
 Your best chance of seeing a younger snake is in late summer when blue racer eggs hatch.

 Blue racers feed mostly on mice, rats, and other small rodents.
-However, they have also been known to eat birds, and other small animals too.
+However, they have also been known to eat birds, and amphibians too.
+Sometimes they will eat bird eggs too.
 They are also well-known for cannibalizing other snakes whenever the opportunity presents itself.

 If you have ever encountered this snake in the wild, you know where the "racer" part of the common name originated.
 This is one of the faster snakes you will encounter in the wild.
 Most snakes are afraid of humans, but blue racers seem to have a greater fear than others.
 Their first reaction is usually to slither out of the area as quickly as possible.
 If they are cornered, they will sometimes shake their tail aggressively like a rattlesnake.
 They are probably hoping you will mistake them for that venomous snake species and leave it alone.